 - What is it in dentistry which sets you apart?

 - Why are you different?

 - What can you offer that no one else can?

 These are important questions, and the answers are not simply a case of – I am a dentist offering dentistry.
 Every dentist has a unique style and way of doing things.
 E.g. you may be extremely good at cooperating with very nervous patients, or you may enjoy endodontics.
 Determine what you can offer – your unique position within the market, which compels your potential patients to choose you over and above any other dentist.

 The concern we as dentists should have is – how will we market our services to an audience that will be interested in what we have to offer.
 The question is how to capture a TARGET AUDIENCE with target marketing.

 A target audience is that part of the population you believe will most benefit from your services.

-If we simply market our services and attempt to target everyone, we may be drawing in patients who do not fit into our philosophies.
-This may utilize considerable effort and time on our parts in attempting to offer our services and advice to patients who may not interested.
+If we market our services and attempt to target everyone, we may be drawing in patients who do not fit into our philosophies.
+This may utilise considerable effort and time on our parts in attempting to offer our services and advice to patients who may not be interested.
 This is the primary reason why many patients often refuse to go ahead with the recommended treatment.
 Discover your target audience.